 I made a point to include not only the challenges and negative feelings I experienced but also the positive moments and things I was grateful for.
 This practice helped shift my focus from what was going wrong to what was going right, prompting a more positive mindset.

-Tip 3: Don't be afriad to write about topics that make you feel uncomfortable.
+Tip 3: Don't be afraid to write about topics that make you feel uncomfortable.
 Confronting difficult emotions on paper can help you make sense of them and reduce their hold over your mind, ultimately supporting better mental health.

 Digital or physical?